MIWP 4a: Set up sub-group on Persistent Identifiers (PID)

 Maybe we should do a further survey among the MS (and other stakeholders) for concrete descriptions of problems that implementers had with regard to PIDs.

-#8 Updated by Christian Ansorge almost 5 years ago
+#8 Updated by Christian Ansorge over 5 years ago

 Thanks for the quick reply, but I am afraid I have to disagree with the points you made.